 9. Can my ultrasonic level sensor be submersed in liquid?

-1. How do I configure the ultrasonic level sensor for my application?
+1. How do we configure the ultrasonic level sensor for an application?

 2. If power is lost, will the ultrasonic level sensor loose its configuration?